Surge in Natural Gas Futures

 Looking ahead, projections suggest that the Henry Hub natural gas prices could reach the lowest average in four years during 2024, only to rebound by over 40% in 2025.
 Such volatility reflects an intricately woven market where external forces can swiftly alter trends, creating uncertainty for investors and businesses alike.

-By November, the amount of natural gas flowing to seven major LNG export facilities in the United States averaged 13.5 billion cubic feet per day, an increase from the previous month's 13.1 billion cubic feet per day, yet it still trails behind December's record output of 14.7 billion cubic feet per day
+By November, the amount of natural gas flowing to seven major LNG export facilities in the United States averaged 13.5 billion cubic feet per day, an increase from the previous month's 13.1 billion cubic feet per day, yet it still trails behind December's record output of 14.7 billion cubic feet per day.
+Such historical insights into production will invariably influence price dynamics over the winter months.

 Leave a Reply